paulomarruda/snek8/README.md

 | `7` | `8` | `9` | `E` |
 | `A` | `0` | `B` | `F` |

-Our emulator maps this keypad to a the modern computer keyboard as follows:
+Our emulator maps this keypad to a modern computer keyboard as follows:

 | `1` | `2` | `3` | `4` |
 |-----|-----|-----|-----|